ismailmubarik/AWS-SAA-C02-Course/17-VPC-Advanced/notes.md

 If in the exam we have Flow Log Records for the same traffic flow and we have an Accept followed by a Reject then it means that a SG and NACL  has been used and they are restricting traffic.

+VPC Flow Logs dont log all kinds of traffic.
+The following are excluded:

+1. Metadata Service: Any access to the meta data service such as the one running in EC2 instance
+2. Time Server Request: 169.254.169.123
+3. DHCP
+4. AWS DNS Server

 ### Egress-Only Internet Gateway

 Its a type of IGW that only allows connection initiated from inside the VPC to outside